Gladys Bronwyn Stern: Personal life

-She married New Zealander Geoffrey Lisle Holdsworth in 1919 and divorced him "fairly soon after".
+She married New Zealander Geoffrey Lisle Holdsworth in 1919 and petitioned for divorce in 1932.
 Her closest male friends were the playwright John van Druten and Jack Cohen.
 A long-time friend was Rebecca West, who came to call her "Peter", as did most of Stern's friends.
 Stern went through a number of secretaries but Freda Bromhead managed to survive five years with her and came back to help her years later when Stern was in a nursing home.

 Her family was never terribly religious and Stern herself disliked the word 'Jew' and preferred 'Israelite'.
 In 1947 she converted to Catholicism.
 She wrote about the conversion in 1954 in All in Good Time.

 She died in Wallingford, Oxfordshire, England on 28 September 1973, at the age of 83.

 The National Portrait Gallery, London holds four portraits of her.

 Works

 The following is a list of her various works: